fjames86/frpc/README.md

 Kerberos support provided by [cerberus](https://github.com/fjames86/cerberus).

+Please note: RPCSEC_GSS provides both integrity (checksumming) and privacy (encryption) of the call arguments/results.
+This is not currently supported by frpc.

 ```
 ;; Client gets a TGT and credentials by communication with the KDC
 ;; Stores the credentials in *CREDENTIALS* (see cerberus documentation for details)